 Architectural Engineering Technology – AAS

-The architecture program, which leads to the Associate in Applied Science (AAS) degree in Architectural Engineering Technology (AET), prepares students for entry-level employment in private sector architectural, consulting engineering, and construction firms, and related governmental agencies.
-The AAS degree in the AET program also satisfies the first two years of the 4 year Bachelor of Science in Architecture/1.5 year Master in Architecture degree programs at UDC, and similar degree programs at other institutions.
+The architecture program, which leads to the Associate of Applied Science (AAS) degree in Architectural Engineering Technology (AET), prepares students for entry-level employment in governmental agencies and private sector firms in the architecture, consulting engineering, and construction industries.
+The AAS degree in the AET program also satisfies the first two years of the B.S./M.S.
+Architecture program at UDC, and similar degree programs at other institutions.
 This feature of the program accommodates those students whose career objective is to become a licensed professional architect.
-The AET program‘s studios and classes are offered in the late evenings to accommodate persons who must work during regular business hours.
+The AET program offers late evening courses and studio hours to accommodate students who must work during regular business hours.

 On completion of this program, students will be able to: